bkargaw/forget_not/docs/README.md

   ajax request to come in with different list-type.

 #### front-end
-  will take filtered tasks from the sore and pass them the <List container> and will render them to (center of the page). it will show the title of each task and make the a link to edit. when they are clicked it will render <ShowTask container> to the right hand side. the UI will then be the same to Remember the Milk.
+  we Will take filtered tasks from the store and pass them the <List container> and will render them to (center of the page). it will show the title of each task and make the a link to edit. when they are clicked it will render <ShowTask container> to the right hand side. the UI will then be the same to Remember the Milk.

   we will also allow the user to create new list types and click on them to show all the Tasks associated with  the list-type.

+  we will also allow the users to click on tabs today, tomorrow, this-week in order to render all the task that are due in that date rage regardless of list-type.

 ![alt tag](https://github.com/bkargaw/forget_not/blob/master/docs/wireframes/main_page%20with%20show%20task.png)

 ### Search